About the Center

 SC Community Engagement & Social Change alum; Fulbright English Teaching Assistant, Malaysia

 FARAH SAMAWI ’19

-Smith College Community Engagement and Social Change Alumna ’19; Research Coordinator, CHA Center for Mindfulness and Compassion
+Smith College Community Engagement & Social Change alum ’19; Research Coordinator, CHA Center for Mindfulness and Compassion

 Through our programs and more, we provide students with opportunities to engage in regular long- and short-term community placements, nonprofit administrative training and specialized leadership programs in a collaborative model that is community driven, ethically informed and reflectively adaptive.
 Please see our directory of projects with partnering agencies.